bigcommerce/dev-docs/docs/api-docs/provider-apis/tax/overview.md

 * The store default country, found by navigating to **Settings > Setup > Store profile**, is set to a country that is supported by the tax provider
 * The shipping origin address, found by navigating to **Settings > Setup > Shipping**, is configured.
 This value is included in tax estimate requests
 * The tax provider, found by navigating to **Settings > Setup > Tax**, is enabled
-* If document submission is supported, navigate to **Settings > Setup > Tax > {Tax Provider}** and ensure the **Submit Order Data** checkbox is checked
+* If document submission is supported, navigate to **Settings > Setup > Tax > Tax Provider** and ensure the **Submit Order Data** checkbox is checked

-To test the tax provider connection, navigate to **Settings > Setup > Tax > {Tax Provider}** in an active MSF-enabled BigCommerce control panel and click **Test Connection**.
+To test the tax provider connection, navigate to **Settings > Setup > Tax > Tax Provider** in an active MSF-enabled BigCommerce control panel and click **Test Connection**.
 This will trigger a sample tax estimate request to be sent to the estimate URL provided by the tax provider.
 If the connection is unsuccessful, users can navigate to **Settings > Advanced > Store logs** in an active MSF-enabled BigCommerce control panel to view the error and its description to assist with triaging the issue.

 ## Support